 G-CSF is a growth factor that increases the number of white blood cells.
 So, you may have this if your white blood cell levels are low.

 You have both of these drugs as injections just under the skin (subcutaneously).
+You might have some training so you're able to do these injections yourself.

 Chemotherapy for CMML